ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/pricing.md

 - **Price** - the decimal part of the price
 - **Currency** - the currency of the price
 - **Quantity** - the quantity for which the price is specified
-- **Quantity Measurement Unit** - the measurement unit in which the quantity is specified
+- **Quantity measurement unit** - the measurement unit in which the quantity is specified

 Examples: